Flaggs: More help is on the way - The Vicksburg Post

 Flaggs also announced that city crews are continuing efforts to restore water service and clear debris from city roadways.

 “I am asking everyone to keep working with us.
-In another 12-t0-14 hours, we will be out of this,” Flaggs said.
+In another 12-to-14 hours, we will be out of this,” Flaggs said.
 “Please continue to check on all family members, particularly the elderly in our community.”

 In addition, Flaggs invited city residents to call him on his cell phone (601-942-0492) if there is anything the city can do to assist as the city thaws out from the weeks’ severe winter weather.